Petroleum Dealers License

 If you plan to work in propane, your state may require you to take a certain number of educational courses to ensure you’re up to speed on the industry, as well as continuing education courses to maintain your petroleum dealers license.

 Other industries within petroleum may not require training for the petroleum license.

 Applying for Your Petroleum Dealers License

 The business license application process is fairly simple.
-On the application, you’ll be required to fill out information about your business and location, as well as your Federal Tax ID number and evidence of liability insurance coverage.
+On the application, you’ll be required to fill out the information about your business and location, as well as your Federal Tax ID number and evidence of liability insurance coverage.

-You will also need to register all trucks involved in the petroleum business, including make, model and registration information.
+You will also need to register all trucks involved in the petroleum business, including make, model, and registration information.